Museumkaart - Museum Card Annual Pass

 Can I jump the queue with a Museumkaart?

-If you wish to visit the Anne Frank House and avoid the large queues then purchase your ticket online which gives you a specific entry time.
-Museumkaart holders only need to pay a €0.50 fee during the online booking process.
+If you wish to visit the Anne Frank House you now must pre-book your ticket online which gives you a specific entry time.
+Museumkaart holders get free entry but need to pay a €0.50 fee during the online booking process.
 You only need to show the card (with ticket) when you arrive at the museum.

 Can I visit a museum more than once?